 end

-embrace duck typing you write a simpler iteration over the array (listing 1.).
+Once you embrace duck typing, you can write a simpler iteration over the array (listing 1.19).
 Why can you do that with confidence?
-Because when you call the method print on the printable instance and the method doesn't exist the program will throw an error anyway, just like what you are doing when you're checking the type.
-And without that type check your method becomes a lot more flexible because now you add another type to the mix that doesn't implement the module Printable but does respond to the method print
+Because when you call the method print on the printable instance and the method doesn't exist, the program will throw an error anyway, just like what you are doing when you're checking the type.
+And without that type check, your method becomes a lot more flexible because now you can add another type to the mix that doesn't implement the module Printable, but does respond to the method print

-Listing 1.: Embracing duck typing
+Listing 1.19: Embracing duck typing